vtereshkov/umka-lang/spec.md

 ## Declarations

 All types, constants, variables and functions should be declared before the first use.
+The only exception is that a pointer base type `T` may be declared after using the pointer type `^T` but before the end of the same `type` declaration list.
 No identifier may be declared twice in the same block.

 Syntax: